 The Embertech Emberpulse needs to be installed by a licensed electrician.

 The Rainforest Automation EAGLE-200 costs $100 and appears to be the best option.
 There’s even a Home Assistant plugin for the EAGLE-200.
 But it seems to be based around a cloud service, which is unfortunate.
-The same company also sells a stripped down EMU-2 device with a primitive dot matrix screen.
-It transmits usage data over USB via serial and the company released the Emu-Serial-API project on GitHub to parse the output with Python.
-However, the EMU-2 is not listed as a HAN product.
+The same company also sells a stripped down EMU-2 device with a primitive dot matrix screen, described further below.

 The Universal Devices ISY series has an incoherent website, but seems to cost $126 for just the module portion of their ecosystem.